7 API authorization and authentication

 This chapter covers

-- The role of authentication and authorization in API security
+- Understanding the role of authentication and authorization in API security

-- Best practices for working with JSON Web Tokens
+- Following best practices for working with JSON Web Tokens

-- Understanding Open Authorization (OAuth) and when to use each OAuth flow
+- Understanding Open Authorization and when to use each OAuth flow

 - Hardening security with sender-constrained tokens